joinpursuit/AC3.2/lessons/numbers/exercises/exercises.md

 #### Question 2.
 Explain why the maximum value of ```UInt8``` is equals 255.
 Why is the maximum value of ```Int8``` 127?
+The UInt8 has no assigned integers, so it can store twice the amount of values of Int8.

 #### Question 3.
 Consider the constants below.
 Which code will compile?
+Answer: e.
 ```
 a. let numberOfPages: Int = 500
 b. let numberOfChapters = "For Whom The Bell Tolls"